waterkhair/stitching/README.md

 After you created your collection, you need to set the next `Field Rules`:

 #### Top-Level Document

-READ (Only owner of a document can read it)
+READ (Only the owner of a document can read it)
 ```json
 {
   "owner_id": "%%user.id"